WHAT TO DO IN ONE DAY IN ALICANTE

 - 2 Fun Things to do in Alicante

 - 4 TRAVEL TIPS FOR YOUR ALICANTE ITINERARY

-One of the more underrated cities in Spain is this beautiful city – Alicante.
-So, if you are planning your Alicante trip and want to find out how to spend 1 day in Alicante, then this post is for you.
+One of the more underrated cities in Spain is Alicante.
+If you are planning your Alicante trip and want to find out about the best things to do in Alicante in 1 day, this post is for you.

-Alicante is a beautiful city at Costa Blanca, Spain (a coastal region of the Mediterranean Sea).
-Located near cities like Valencia and right off the beach, with its mild climate, it is a great place to visit at any time of year.
+Alicante is a beautiful city in Costa Blanca, Spain (a coastal region of the Mediterranean Sea).
+Located near cities like Valencia and right off the beach, it is a great place to visit with its mild climate at any time of year.

 I saw a cheap flight from Bremen (my hometown) to Alicante.
 I had no idea what to expect, but I was sure that a getaway to Spain in the winter could not be a bad idea.

 Alicante was prettier than I expected – and though I visited in the winter months (late November), it was a pleasant trip.
-While summer times are probably great for spending time at the beach, there are also many activities you can do in the winter.
+While summer times are probably great for spending time at the beach, you can also do many activities in the winter.

-After booking, my friend decided to join me on the trip and so we spent a few days at Costa Blanca.
+After booking, my friend decided to join me on the trip, so we spent a few days at Costa Blanca.
 We stayed in Alicante for the whole time and did a few days trips – and stayed in Alicante for two days.

 Fun Things to do in Alicante